 Something about live music fills any void of intimacy.
 Perhaps it’s the intimate crowd of [sometimes thousands of] strangers or the bass pumping through every pore of your being.
 And nothing compares to the raw sound quality of a performance (whether an old favorite or unknown indie artist) in person.
 But, do you ever have that feeling that your local music scene is a bit too, well, local?
 That’s where the team of

-HEOS by Denon music-lovers comes in.
+HEOS music-lovers comes in.
 Our worldwide network has their eyes and ears out in the – dare we say - coolest music destinations and are here to highlight them for you in our

 City Spotlight series.

 Our first destination – Sydney, Australia.

 For a laid-back, Indie, soft-pop, folky vibe, the streets of Sydney are a mecca of all things music.
 Yes, the

 Sydney Opera House and large music festivals will offer a wealth of bigger-name headliners on tour, but, the

 small bars and pubs lining Kings Cross, Oxford Street and Enmore Road offer a small town feeling in a big city, focusing on giving new, emerging artists a chance on stage.